-- 3. The second sentence of the rule is identical with the first sentence of Rule 77(c) of the Federal Rules of Civil Procedure [28 U.S.C., Appendix]. - 4.
-The term "legal holidays" includes Federal holidays as well as holidays prescribed by the laws of the State where the clerk's office is located.
+The second sentence of the rule is identical with the first sentence of Rule 77(c) of the Federal Rules of Civil Procedure [28 U.S.C., Appendix].
+The term "legal holidays" includes Federal holi-

+4. The term "legal holidays" includes Federal holidays as well as holidays prescribed by the laws of the State where the clerk's office is located.

-To incorporate nomenclature provided for by Revised Title 28, U.S.C. § 43(a).
+To incorporate nomenclature provided for by Revised Title 28, U.S.C. §43(a).